itplr-kosit/xrechnung-schematron/README.md

 The development takes place in an internal repository.
 Please contact xrechnung@finanzen.bremen.de.

-## Technical Coverage of the National Business Rules in the Validation Artefacts
+## Technical Coverage of the XRechnung CIUS Rules implemented in Schematron

 ID | German Description | Coverage
 --- | --- | ---